Birrellc/Navigating-Newcastle/static/testing/testing.md

 ### Python

 - For Python testing I ran my code through [Extends Class Python Tester](https://extendsclass.com/python-tester.html).
-- I ran through all 3 of my .py files: app.py, forms.py and decorators.py of which i recieved no errors for any of them as show below.
+- I ran through all 3 of my .py files: app.py, forms.py and decorators.py of which i received no errors for any of them as show below.

 #### app.py